 Read the full Ibanez Tube Screamer Mini review

 The Soul Food is EHX's take on the transparent overdrive of the Klon Centaur, and an excellent complement to a valve amp.
-The Klon is beyond the means of most of us, but if you're looking for that type of touch-sensitive, transparent overdrive and boost that keeps your core sound intact, the Soul Food delivers it, with a small bump in the low-mids and a range of gain from clean boost up to mid-range drive.
+The Klon is beyond the means of most of us, but if you're looking for that type of touch-sensitive, transparent overdrive and boost that keeps your core sound intact, the Soul Food delivers it.

 Read the full Electro-Harmonix Soul Food review

-It takes the spirit of Boss's much-loved OD-1 and SD-1, but adds gain, edge and bite to emulate a cooking valve amplifier.
+It takes the spirit of Boss's much-loved OD-1 and SD-1, but adds gain, edge, and bite to emulate a cooking valve amplifier.
 The Blues Driver responds well to picking dynamics, too.

 With the RevivalDrive, Origin Effects aimed at delivering the sound and circuit behaviour of a classic amp in a fully variable and controllable format.
 The resulting dual-channel pedal has one bypass footswitch and a second to toggle between the channels.
 Each have an identical set of controls but while one channel is based on a valve rectifier, the other has a solid-state (Silicon) rectifier for the different responses associated with each.